snesrev/smw/BUILDING.md

  Dependencies and requirements:
  * You'll need [TCC](https://github.com/FitzRoyX/tinycc/releases/download/tcc_20230519/tcc_20230519.zip) and [SDL2](https://github.com/libsdl-org/SDL/releases/download/release-2.28.1/SDL2-devel-2.28.1-VC.zip) in order to compile using TCC.

-1. Rename your obtaind Super Mario World rom to `smw.sfc` and place it in the root folder.
+1. Rename your obtained Super Mario World rom to `smw.sfc` and place it in the root folder.
-2. Unzip both TCC and SDL2 and place them in `third_party` folder.
+2. Unzip both TCC and SDL2 and place them in the `third_party` folder.
 3. Double click `run_with_tcc.bat`
-4. Wait for it to compile and the game will automatically boot-up.
+4. Wait for it to compile and, the game will automatically boot up.

 # More advanced methods